Negative raising: Examples of English NEG-raising

 Chris Collins and Paul Postal refer to these predicates as classical negative raising predicates (CNRPs).
-It is important to note that some CNRPs such as reckon and guess, exhibit more dialectal variation in their acceptability to speakers.
+Some CNRPs such as reckon and guess, exhibit more dialectal variation in their acceptability to speakers.
 They define what constitutes a CNRP as follows:

 "If NEG raises from one clause B into the next clause above B, call it clause A, then the predicate of clause A is a CNRP."

 Consider the Perception predicate, "look like," in which we can posit the following readings: